billnewrevel/VentureThemeMods/README.md

 # venture-theme-mods
-Modifications to the Venture Theme for use in my online t-shirt stores
+Modifications to the Shopify Venture Theme for use in my online t-shirt stores

 ## Feature Branch **related-product-types**